 Have other states eliminated the tipped minimum wage?

-Yes: Alaska, California, Minnesota, Montana, Nevada, Oregon, Washington, and Maine.
+Yes: Alaska, California, Minnesota, Montana, Nevada, Oregon, and Washington.

 How’s that working out?